Teaching Material- Biological Physics - 2024 - Pietro Cicuta and Diana Fusco

 Question Sheets and Supervisions

 The question sheet will be covered in 3 supervisions.
 Please, put your name down for all time-slots you would be available.
-Note: there are multiple sheets, check them all!
-Use your cam google account to edit the document (not your personal gmail).
-Solutions and Jupiter notebook are courtesy of Tom Parton.
-Please, put down your crsid in the sign-up sheet so that we can assign students to supervisors (there are three sheets there!
-Check them all!)
+Please, put down your crsid in the sign-up sheet so that we can assign students to supervisors (there are three sets of columns there!
+Put your crsid into one for each supervision!)

-Answers to parts of the QS will be posted a couple of days before each supervision.
+Answers to parts of the QS will be posted here, a couple of days before each supervision.

 Matlab scripts and data files